harshalpatilR/cldr_install_bootcamp/installation/install.md

 ## <center> <a name="cm_install_logging"/>Installation Steps with Path A []()

 * Exits if SELinux is enabled
-* Installs YUM repos for [CM packages:](http://archive.cloudera.com/cm5/redhat/5/x86_64/cm/5/RPMS/x86_64/)
+* Installs YUM repos for [CM packages:](http://archive.cloudera.com/cm5/redhat/7/x86_64/cm/5/RPMS/x86_64/)
  * Cloudera-packaged PostgreSQL server
  * Oracle JDK -- OpenJDK is not supported
  * Cloudera Manager server and agents
 * Install packages
 * Configures & starts Cloudera Manager
 * Provides a wizard to create a cluster, deploy CDH services
-  * Some 'smart' configuration is baked in
+  * Some "smart" configuration is baked in
-    * e.g., HDFS block limit default set to 128 MiB
+    * E.g., HDFS block limit default set to 128 MiB
     * Directories for various services and log files

 ---